About the Journal

 Peer Review Process

-Biodiversity Informatics typically seeks two peer reviews per manuscript submission.
+All materials published in Biodiversity Informatics are subject to detailed peer review.
+Biodiversity Informatics typically seeks two anonymous peer reviews per manuscript submission.
 In cases of conflict between those two reviews, a third opinion or that of one of the editors may be sought.
 In some cases, the editors may decide to return manuscripts to authors prior to review with preliminary comments designed to improve the manuscript's chances of eventual acceptance.
 Each manuscript is inspected for non-original text and other unethical practices via a variety of means.

 BI will be published continuously, with papers appearing as they are ready throughout the year.